-Multivariable logistic regression was used to determine the association of pathogenic and missense variants with breast cancer risk, adjusting for age, batch of germline panel sequencing and country.
-Rare missense variants were further subcategorised based on domain and functional prediction scores using five in silico tools (align-GVGD, REVEL, VEST4, ClinPred and CADD).
-The clinicopathological characteristics of mutation carriers and non-carriers were compared using χ^2 test or Fisher's exact test, where appropriate, for categorical variables and t-test for continuous variables.
-Statistical analyses were performed using R V.3.6.1.
+I training, and Multivariable logistic regression was used to determine the association of pathogenic and missense variants with breast cancer similar tecl risk, adjusting for age, batch of germline panel sequencing and country.
+Rare missense variants were further subcategorised based on domain and functional prediction scores using five in silico tools (align-GVGD, REVEL, VEST4, ClinPred and $\chi^2$ test or Fisher's exact test, where appropriate, for categorical variables and t-test gives on the statistical analyses were restricted using R V.3.6.1.